yvzfth/docx_merge/README.md

 - First run may be blocked by Gatekeeper.
 Control-click the app → Open.
 - To share, zip the `.app` or run a DMG packager if desired.
+- The build script prefers `SummaryQuickMerge.spec`, which bundles required data for `python-docx`/`docxcompose` and includes `lxml` hidden imports.
+If you customize packaging, ensure these are included or the app may fail to merge.

+Packaging details:

+- `python-docx` ships template/data files that must be present at runtime; we collect them via PyInstaller’s `collect_data_files`.
+- `docxcompose` may also require data files; those are likewise collected.
+- `lxml` uses compiled C extensions; hidden imports `lxml.etree` and `lxml._elementpath` are explicitly included to avoid runtime import errors in the bundled app.

 #### Windows